DNS Propagation: How it works and how long it takes

 In this article, we will explain the process of DNS caching and DNS propagation.
 Basically, the DNS Servers can take a bit long to propagate the information due to intermediary networks caching procedures.

-The basics about DNS resolving
+The basics of DNS resolving

 Every network device on the web makes use of an IP address to route your request to the site you’re trying to connect.
 This is similar to someone asking to the DNS server what is the IP address of a certain domain.
 Then, the DNS server answers this question, with the corresponding IP address.
 Whenever you type a URL and hit enter a request is made for a particular website, which is routed to a DNS resolver.
 The ISP (Internet service providers) manages this process.
 May it be a cable internet provider, a DSL broadband provider, or a corporate network.